micorix/history-of-art-walk/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# History of Art Walk
+Presentation made with React and Spectacle.
+You can view it online [here](https://history-of-art-walk.projects.keenondev.com).

 ## Available Scripts